smks17/pbcoin/README.md

 - hash: calculated of coin hash
 - value: the amount of this coin
 - owner: who is (or was) this coin for
-- trx_hash: exists in which transaction
+- created_trx_hash: was created in which transaction
+- out_index: index of transaction in the block that was created

+and if the coin was spent in addition:
+- trx_hash: the hash of trx which spent in
-- index: index of transaction in the block that contains this transaction
+- in_index: index of transaction in the block that was spent

 # TODO